Beans-BV/merchant_sdk_javascript/README.md

 - `currencyId`: Stellar currency ID.
 - `amount`: Amount for the payment request.
 - `memo`: Memo for the payment request.
+- `maxAllowedPayments`: (Optional) Maximum number of payments allowed for the payment request.
+Unlimited is -1.
+Default is 1.
 - `webhookUrl`: (Optional) Webhook URL for payment received notification.
 - `size`: (Optional) Size of the QR code.